claire-lex/megagrep/README.md

 where you could manually find some**.

 Megagrep searches for patterns in the code that require to be investigated manually for security issues.
-It uses several search modes (keyword-based or strings) and outputs either detailed results or global information to discover the code and locate interesting pieces of code (most frequent keywords, file with most results, etc.).
+It uses several search modes (keyword-based, strings or comments extraction) and outputs either detailed results or global information to discover the code and locate interesting pieces of code (most frequent keywords, files with the most results, etc.).

 This is not *really* a security-focused static analysis tool.
-Patterns are voluntarily not too restrictive and will probably trigger false positives, but to figure it out you have to... review all suspicious pieces of code :).
+Patterns are intentionally not too restrictive and will probably trigger false positives, but to figure it out you have to... review all suspicious pieces of code :).
 In other words, Megagrep will give you **locations** (where you could find vulnerabilities), not vulnerabilities directly.